DragonFireGames/WatermelonKatana/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing to WatermelonKatana!

-There are many ways you can contribute to the project, besides just writing code.
+Please make sure you follow our [style guide](LINK_GOES_HERE), and our [code of conduct](../CODE_OF_CONDUCT.md)

+Cheers,
+- The WatermelonKatana development team